google/zetasql/docs/conversion_rules.md

 <tr>
 <td>Floating Point</td>
 <td>NUMERIC</td>
-<td>If the floating point number has more than nine digits after the decimal
+<td>The floating point number will round
-  point, it will round
   <a href="https://en.wikipedia.org/wiki/Rounding#Round_half_away_from_zero">
   half away from zero</a>.
 Casting a <code>NaN</code>, <code>+inf</code> or
   <code>-inf</code> will return an error.
 Casting a value outside the range of